kxu-algolia/recommend-playground/README.md

 ## Modifying the Demo

+> **NOTE**: This demo will only work if Recommend is activated on the App and the Related Products model is trained!

 All App specific information is configured at the `src/app.js`, see: https://github.com/kxu-algolia/recommend-playground/blob/master/src/app.js#L11-L54

-> This demo will only work if Recommend is activated on the App and the Related Products model is trained!

 There are a few steps to modify the demo to another App: